therealozp/class-notes/comp arch/assembly.md

 - regularity makes implementation easier.
 - simplicity enables higher performance at lower cost.
 #### smaller is faster
+- only 32 registers in the CPU for RISC-V
 - c.f. main memory: millions of locations
 #### make the common case fast
-- small constants are very common, so the immediate operands avoid executing another load instructions.
+- small constants are very common, so the immediate operands avoid executing other load instructions.
 #### good design demands good compromises
 different formats makes decoding difficult, but they allow uniform 32-bit instructions. the design of risc-v aims to make formats as similar as possible.
 ## instructions